Kickstarter Advice Guide

-As of the writing of this, I have run 7 successful Kickstarter Campaigns.
+As of the writing of this, I have run over 20 successful Kickstarter Campaigns in the tabletop games category.
 Very few people or companies can say that.
 So I am not going to go into any long explanations of my statements below, you’re just going to have to trust that I know what I’m talking about.
 So, let’s just get right to the bullet points:

 BEFORE YOU START